Tree-based methods for length-biased survival data: Real Data Application

 \section{Real Data Application}

 We applied the proposed LBRC-CIT and LBRC-CIF methods to a retrospective cohort study using data from the Cancer Public Library Database (CPLD, \parencite{choi2024data}), a comprehensive cancer registry established in 2022 under the K-CURE project in South Korea.
 The study population consists of lung cancer patients with histologically confirmed diagnoses between January 1, 2012 and December, 31, 2019.
 To ensure at least one full year of healthcare utilization data prior to diagnosis for accurate assessment of comorbidities, patients diagnosed in 2012 are excluded.
 Our focus is on the survival of patients with clinically serious lung cancer who did not initiate treatment soon after diagnosis.
-Accordingly, the eligible cohort met the following criteria: \begin{enumerate} \item Age ≥ 65 years at diagnosis; \item Distant stage-defined by the SEER summary staging system; \item No lung cancer treatment (surgery, radiotherapy, or chemotherapy) within four months of diagnosis. \end{enumerate} We collected baseline covariates including sex, body mass index, moderate or vigorous physical activity, five blood test measures, and smoking status.
+Accordingly, the eligible cohort met the following criteria: \begin{enumerate} \item Age ≥ 65 years at diagnosis; \item Distant stage, defined by the SEER summary staging system; \item No lung cancer treatment (surgery, radiotherapy, or chemotherapy) within four months of diagnosis. \end{enumerate} We collected baseline covariates, including sex, body mass index, moderate or vigorous physical activity, five blood test measures, and smoking status.
 Additionally, three respiratory comorbidities, fifteen other medical comorbidities, and six histologic subtypes were included, resulting in a total of 34 covariates.
-To ensure covariate values reflect the risk at disease onset, we used information available at the time of lung cancer diagnosis.
+Baseline covariates were defined using only information available at the time of lung cancer diagnosis to ensure that they reflected patients’ clinical status at cohort entry.
+The baseline time for survival analysis was defined as the date of lung cancer diagnosis.
 Detailed information on CPLD and variables used for eligibility criteria and covariate definitions is provided in the Supplemental Material.

-We defined January, 1, 2020 as the cohort entry date and considered one year of follow-up thereafter.
-From 11,060 patients newly diagnosed between January, 1, 2013 and December, 31, 2019, we identified 1,032 who were alive on the entry date.
+We defined January 1, 2020, as the cohort entry date and considered a 1-year follow-up period thereafter.
+From 11,060 newly diagnosed patients between January 1, 2013, and December 31, 2019, we identified 1,032 who were alive at the entry date.
 Using claims records, we then ascertained death dates or censoring through December, 31, 2020.
-By the end of this period, 645 patients had died and the remainder were right-censored.
+By the end of this period, 645 patients had died, and the remainder were right-censored.